 Summary: Eat Lots of Brown Rice (Principle # 11)

 Eat brown rice at least three times a week.

-Applying the Anti-Anxiety Diet into Daily Life
+Applying this Anti-Anxiety Diet in Your Daily Life

 After all, the last thing I want to do is to cause you more anxiety!